adrianeboyd/BrillMooreSpellChecker/README.md

 capitalized, lowercase, mixed case, etc.) to appear in the list of potential corrections.
 The command-line wrapper includes flags to expand a provided dictionary with lowercase and capitalized versions of all words.

-*The &alpha; &rarr; &beta; alignment parameters are retrieved from a map rather than a trie of tries as described in the original article, so the spell checker is currently quite slow, especially for larger dictionaries.
-We hope to improve the efficiency in the future.

 Command Line Usage
 ------------------